Livalo Side Effects

 Applies to pitavastatin: oral tablet

-Hypersensitivity side effects have included rash, pruritus, and urticaria.
+Hypersensitivity side effects have included rash, pruritus, and urticaria.[Ref]

-Musculoskeletal side effects have included back pain (1.4% to 3.9%), myalgia (1.9% to 3.1%), pain in extremity (0.6% to 2.3%), and arthralgia.
+Musculoskeletal side effects have included back pain (1.4% to 3.9%), myalgia (1.9% to 3.1%), pain in extremity (0.6% to 2.3%), and arthralgia.[Ref]

-Gastrointestinal side effects have included constipation (1.5% to 3.6%) and diarrhea (1.5% to 2.6%).
+Gastrointestinal side effects have included constipation (1.5% to 3.6%) and diarrhea (1.5% to 2.6%).[Ref]

-Nervous system side effects have included headache.
+Nervous system side effects have included headache.[Ref]

 Psychiatric side effects of HMG-CoA reductase inhibitors have included decreased libido, anxiety, insomnia, depression, suicidal thoughts, delusions, paranoia, agitation, and nightmares.
 Psychiatric side effects reported postmarketing have included cognitive impairment (e.g., memory loss, forgetfulness, amnesia, memory impairment, confusion) associated with statin use.
 These cognitive issues have been reported for all statins.
 The reports are generally nonserious, and reversible upon statin discontinuation, with variable times to symptom onset (1 day to years) and symptom resolution (median of 3 weeks).

-Other side effects reported postmarketing have included abdominal discomfort, abdominal pain, dyspepsia, nausea, asthenia, fatigue, malaise, hepatitis, jaundice, fatal and nonfatal hepatic failure, dizziness, hypoesthesia, insomnia, depression, interstitial lung disease, erectile dysfunction and muscle spasms.
+Other side effects reported postmarketing have included abdominal discomfort, abdominal pain, dyspepsia, nausea, asthenia, fatigue, malaise, hepatitis, jaundice, fatal and nonfatal hepatic failure, dizziness, hypoesthesia, insomnia, depression, interstitial lung disease, erectile dysfunction and muscle spasms.[Ref]

-More Livalo resources
+More about Livalo (pitavastatin)

 Disclaimer: Every effort has been made to ensure that the information provided is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
-This information does not endorse drugs, diagnose patients, or recommend therapy.
-This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
-The absence of a warning for a given drug or drug combination in no way should be construed to indicate that the drug of drug combination is safe, effective, or appropriate for any given patient.
-Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of information provided.
+This material does not endorse drugs, diagnose patients, or recommend therapy.
+This information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
+The absence of a warning for a given drug or combination thereof in no way should be construed to indicate safety, effectiveness, or appropriateness for any given patient.
+Drugs.com does not assume any responsibility for any aspect of healthcare administered with the aid of materials provided.
 The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
-If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.
+If you have questions about the substances you are taking, check with your doctor, nurse, or pharmacist.